mzahana/drone_trajectories/README.md

 - `trajectory_file`: Path to the CSV or TXT file containing the drone position trajectory.
 - `--plot_velocity`: Optional flag to plot velocity vectors.

+## 6. `compute_stats.py`

+Script for Computing Position and Velocity Statistics from Trajectory Data.

+This script reads trajectory data in CSV or TXT format from a specified directory.
+Each file should contain timestamp, tx, ty, and tz columns, representing time and 3D position data.
+The script computes the mean and standard deviation of positions (tx, ty, tz), calculates the velocity components (vx, vy, vz) and their magnitudes, and then computes the mean and standard deviation of the velocity magnitudes.

+Additionally, it computes and prints the maximum length of all position vectors and the maximum velocity magnitudes from all trajectory files.
+These values are also saved in the respective .npz files.

+The script also computes, saves, and prints the covariance matrices and their inverses for both position and velocity datasets, and performs a whitening transformation on the data.

+The results, including position and velocity statistics and covariance matrices, are saved in two .npz files: `pos_stats.npz` and `vel_stats.npz`.
+It also generates histograms for the positions and velocity magnitudes.

+The script also normalizes the original trajectories (using max norm, and whitening) and saves the normalized trajectories in CSV/TXT files in the parent directory of the provided path.
+These normalized trajectories can then be processed by `process_multiple_trajectories.py` to generate normalized position and velocity datasets for direct training.

+### Usage:
+    python compute_stats.py <directory_path>

+Example:
+    python compute_stats.py /path/to/directory

+Where '/path/to/directory' is the path to the directory containing your CSV/TXT files.

 # Ignored Files and Directories